 The programme practices mixed pedagogy and includes lectures, seminars, discussion and group works as well as field-learning, including immersion and practicum programmes and a culminating thesis.

 Key Highlights of the Programme:

-- Admissions are open to a multi-disciplinary cohort: students with an undergraduate degree in arts, architecture, archaeology, business, culture, history, and related subjects may apply, so long as they have a minimum of 50% marks or equivalent on their final scores.
-However, a key criterion is demonstrated interest (through a written essay of interest) or a record of professional experience on heritage related fields.
-Prospective students may contact the centre to find out if they qualify to apply.
+- Admissions are open to a multi-disciplinary cohort: students with an undergraduate degree in arts, architecture, archaeology, business, culture, history, and related subjects may apply, so long as they have a minimum of 50% marks or equivalent on their final scores or a record of professional experience on heritage related fields.

 - The programme includes a total of 80 credit hours including lectures, seminars, field-studies, volunteer works, internship and research.

 - The faculty roster includes prominent experts and academicians from India and abroad.